dvargas92495/terraform-aws-static-site/README.md

 ## Outputs

-There are two outputs, an AWS access key/secret that can be used to deploy to the site's S3 bucket and the name of the primary S3 bucket.
+- `deploy-id` - AWS access key of the deploy user
+- `deploy-secret` - AWS secret access key of the deploy user
+- `bucket-name` - Name of the primary S3 bucket.

 ## Details

 Multiple S3 buckets are created, one main bucket for `example.com` or `www.example.com` (depending on how `www_is_main` is set) which will hold all of the site data and the others for for `www.domain.name` which is simply a bucket set up to redirect to the first bucket.

-A Route 53 hosted zone is created for `domain.name`, and a certificate is issued for `domain.name` and `www.domain.name` by automatically adding the appropriate `CNAME` records to the hosted zone.
+A Route 53 hosted zone is assumed to be created and referenced for `domain.name`.
+A certificate is issued for `domain.name` and `www.domain.name` by automatically adding the appropriate `CNAME` records to the hosted zone.
 Then the module waits for the certificate to actually be issued.
 See the notes section for troubleshooting.

 Two CloudFront distributions are created, one for `domain.name` and one for `www.domain.name`.
 Each of them simply points at the respective S3 bucket and uses the certificate created in the previous step.